zafrirdotan/fifa-world-cup-2018/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Changes to csv file via excel
+Changes to csv file via excel was done by converting the results column to be of special type "d - m".
+The problem was that the csv result column mixed two data types: text and date.

+#Parsing csv
+The parsing was don using ngx-papaparse package.

+#User interface and styling
+User interface is mostly based on angular-material package.